nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 The command line interface is a way to interact with a computer by typing text commands instead of using a mouse to click on icons.

 1. **Flag**
-In our context, a flag is something preceded by a /, but is not the initial command. e.g in `add n/NAME`,  `n/` is a flag but `add` is not.
+In our context, a flag is something preceded by a `/`, but is not the initial command. e.g. in `add n/NAME`,  `n/` is a flag but `add` is not.

 1. **GUI**
 Graphical user interface.
 The screen you see when opening the application.